Subject to Change and Reviewed Weekly

 - For those children that sleep at school, Parents are asked to provide comforters in a labelled, wipeable and zipped bag.

 - We ask Parents to provide a water bottle for Dragonflies and Transition – this MUST be named.

-- We ask you to check your child’s temperature before attending and please do not give your child Calpol before Nursery.
+- We ask that you please do not give your child Calpol before Nursery.

 - Children and families will access testing if they have suspected symptoms and will follow procedures accordingly if diagnosed with COVID-19, isolating for three days after the day they took the test.

 - Parents will inform Pippa Pop-ins immediately of any confirmed cases of Coronavirus within their household.

-- If a child is tested positive, parents should email firstname.lastname@example.org
+- If a child is tested positive, parents are asked to inform the school’s office.